zonca/zonca.github.io-source/content/2015-02-10-software-carpentry-setup-chromebook.md

 * First you need to install the [Crouton Chrome extension](https://goo.gl/OVQOEt) on ChromeOS
 * Download the last release from <https://goo.gl/fd3zc>
 * Open the ChromeOS shell using `Ctrl-Alt-t`, digit `shell` at the prompt and hit enter
-* Run `sudo sh ~/Downloads/crouton -t xfce -r trusty,xiwi`, this instlls Ubuntu Trutyty with xfce desktop and uses `kiwi` to be able to run in a window.
+* Run `sudo sh ~/Downloads/crouton -t xfce,xiwi -r trusty`, this instlls Ubuntu Trutyty with xfce desktop and uses `kiwi` to be able to run in a window.

 Now you can have Ubuntu running in a window of the Chromebook browser by: